LNER Class A4 4468 Mallard: Models

 Hornby Dublo first produced a model of Mallard in BR loco green for their 3-rail OO gauge system in 1958.
 Bachmann and Hornby have subsequently released models of Mallard several times in Garter Blue.
-Hornby released a model of Mallard in BR Express Passenger Blue and a limited edition model in BR Dark Loco Green.
-Hornby has also released a limited edition model of 4468 in LNER form along with the other five surviving A4s in 2013.
+Hornby released a model of Mallard in BR Express Passenger Blue and a limited-edition model in BR Dark Loco Green.
+Hornby also released a limited edition model of 4468 in LNER form along with the other five surviving A4s in 2013.
+In 2023 Hornby released a TT120 scale model of "Mallard" in LNER garter blue livery along with "Silver King" in BR Brunswick green livery and "Falcon" in BR garter blue livery with white lining.

-A Corgi 1:120 scale model in Garter Blue as part of a series entitled "Rail Legends" is available.
+A Corgi 1:120 scale model in Garter Blue was produced as part of a series entitled "Rail Legends".